annafarestrand/informatikk_prosjektarbeid/gr2343/readme.md

 0. If you don't have an acces token on eclipse che, you need to add one first.
 1. Open project by clicking the link: (https://che.stud.ntnu.no/#https://gitlab.stud.idi.ntnu.no/it1901/groups-2023/gr2343/gr2343/-/tree/master?new)
 2. Change directory by running 'cd gr2343'
-3. Install modules by running 'mvn install'
+3. Install modules by running 'mvn clean install -DskipTests' (no need to run tests twice)
 4. Run tests by running 'mvn test'
 5. Run spotbugs and checkstyle by running 'mvn verify'
 6. Run project by running 'mvn javafx:run -f ./fxui/pom.xml'